soravux/scoop/doc/readme.rst

     scooprun.py --hosts 127.0.0.1 192.168.1.101 192.168.1.102 192.168.1.103 -vv -n 16 your_program.py

-This will run 4 workers on each 3 remotes hosts as well as the local machine that will execute ``you_program.py``.
+This will run a local broker, 4 workers on each 3 remotes hosts as well as the local machine that will execute ``you_program.py``.

 .. note::

-    Please keep in mind that connecting to remote hosts must be done without a shell, meaning that you possibly won't be able to write your password when ssh asks for it.
+    Keep in mind that connecting to remote hosts is be done without a prompt.
 Ensure that you have properly created ssh keys that allows for passwordless authentication over ssh on your remote hosts, as stated in :ref:`ssh-keys-information`.

-    If your remote hosts needs special configuration (non-default port, some specified username, etc.), you should do it in your ssh client configuration file (by default ``~/.ssh/config``).
-Please refer to the ssh manual as to how to configure and personalize your hosts connections.

 .. note::

-    Bear in mind that your local hostname must be externally routable for remote hosts to be able to connect to it.
-If you don't have a DNS properly setted up on your local network or a system hosts file, consider using the ``--broker-hostname`` argument to provide your externally routable IP or DNS name.
+    Your local hostname must be externally routable for remote hosts to be able to connect to it.
+If you don't have a DNS properly setted up on your local network or a system hosts file, consider using the ``--broker-hostname`` argument to provide your externally routable IP or DNS name to ``scooprun.py``.
+You may as well be interested in the ``-e`` argument for testing purposes.

 Manual launch
 ~~~~~~~~~~~~~

-To start a parallel task manually, you must launch a minimum of one broker.
-No workers are mandatory to execute a task with SCOOP, though it would defeat its purpose.
-Start any of the desired worker with its environment variables defining how to connect to it's broker.
-The following environment variables are used by the workers:
+To start a parallel task manually using SCOOP, you must launch a minimum of one broker and one worker, acting as the origin.
+Manually launching a SCOOP task can be summarised to:

+#.
+Start a broker;
+#.
+Start the desired non-origin workers.
+#.
+Start the origin worker.

+The workers need to connect to their respective broker.
+The path to their broker is stated in environment variables, described below.

 .. _Environment-variables-for-the-workers: